tuna318/Face-Recognition-with-InsightFace/README.md

 ```
 Follow this link to see an example of video streaming [Streaming](https://youtu.be/WiPc3OY6Fgc)
 ## Build your own faces recognition system
-As default, most of the input and output arguments were provided, models and embeddings is set default stored in `/src/outputs/`.
+By default, most of the input and output arguments were provided, models and embeddings is set default stored in `/src/outputs/`.
 ### 1. Prepare your data
 Our training datasets were built as following structure:
 ```